 Make your own modifications to this sample letter as necessary for your circumstances.
 Suggestions are in brackets.

 I am a/an _______ [pick one: artist/ maker/ craftsperson] working with ____________________ .
 [Describe your materials or design style and how long you have been working in this style or with this media.]

 Last week, ___________ [pick one: Google Alerts, a fellow artist, book, magazine, etc.] brought to my attention that you recently published an image of work that appears to ____________ .
 [Describe the offending aspect that you feel copies your work without being rude or insulting.
 Stick to the facts.]

 I have been working with this _______ [material, media, style] for the past _____[number] years while your use seems to have been launched more recently.

-Whether the similarity in your work was intentional or coincidence, I hope that this notice will allow you to rethink your efforts.
-I sincerely believe that each artist will achieve their best work by finding a unique path that provides long term growth and personal expression.
+Whether the similarity in your work was intentional or coincidental, I hope that this notice will allow you to rethink your efforts.
+I sincerely believe that each artist will achieve their best work by finding a unique path that provides long-term growth and personal expression.
 Please consider taking your skills in another direction.